-BlaBlaCar, a distance ride sharing website that connects drivers with paying passengers, announces the launch of the service in Germany – BlaBlaCar now operates in more than 10 European countries!
+BlaBlaCar, a ride-sharing website that connects drivers with paying passengers, has now announced the launch of the service in Germany, meaning that BlaBlaCar now operates in more than 10 European countries.
 In tandem with the new market launch, BlaBlaCar also stated it has surpassed 3 million members, a significant milestone in reaching its vision of building an alternative European transportation network.

 The Hamburg office is led by Olivier Bremer, who has been with the BlaBlaCar team for one year.
 Bremer says, “I am excited to be leading our operation in Germany, one of the largest markets in Europe.
 While ride sharing is a known concept in Germany, there has been a lack of good service and drivers and passengers have been looking for a new solution.
 We hope to fill this gap.”

 By the way: If you’d like to stay up-to-date regarding startup news and interesting opportunities, make sure to subscribe to our free weekly EU-Startups Newsletter.